OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-protect-with-drm.md

         static private string ConfigurePlayReadyLicenseTemplate()
         {
-            // hello following code configures PlayReady License Template using .NET classes
+            // The following code configures PlayReady License Template using .NET classes
-            // and returns hello XML string.
+            // and returns the XML string.

-            //hello PlayReadyLicenseResponseTemplate class represents hello template for hello response sent back toohello end user.
+            //The PlayReadyLicenseResponseTemplate class represents the template for the response sent back to the end user.
-            //It contains a field for a custom data string between hello license server and hello application
+            //It contains a field for a custom data string between the license server and the application
             //(may be useful for custom app logic) as well as a list of one or more license templates.
             PlayReadyLicenseResponseTemplate responseTemplate = new PlayReadyLicenseResponseTemplate();

-            // hello PlayReadyLicenseTemplate class represents a license template for creating PlayReady licenses
+            // The PlayReadyLicenseTemplate class represents a license template for creating PlayReady licenses
-            // toobe returned toohello end users.
+            // to be returned to the end users.
-            //It contains hello data on hello content key in hello license and any rights or restrictions toobe
+            //It contains the data on the content key in the license and any rights or restrictions to be
-            //enforced by hello PlayReady DRM runtime when using hello content key.
+            //enforced by the PlayReady DRM runtime when using the content key.
             PlayReadyLicenseTemplate licenseTemplate = new PlayReadyLicenseTemplate();
-            //Configure whether hello license is persistent (saved in persistent storage on hello client)
+            //Configure whether the license is persistent (saved in persistent storage on the client)
-            //or non-persistent (only held in memory while hello player is using hello license).
+            //or non-persistent (only held in memory while the player is using the license).
             licenseTemplate.LicenseType = PlayReadyLicenseType.Nonpersistent;

-            // AllowTestDevices controls whether test devices can use hello license or not.
+            // AllowTestDevices controls whether test devices can use the license or not.
-            // If true, hello MinimumSecurityLevel property of hello license
+            // If true, the MinimumSecurityLevel property of the license
-            // is set too150.
-If false (hello default), hello MinimumSecurityLevel property of hello license is set too2000. licenseTemplate.AllowTestDevices = true;
+            // is set to 150.
+If false (the default), the MinimumSecurityLevel property of the license is set to 2000. licenseTemplate.AllowTestDevices = true;

-            // You can also configure hello Play Right in hello PlayReady license by using hello PlayReadyPlayRight class.
+            // You can also configure the Play Right in the PlayReady license by using the PlayReadyPlayRight class.
-            // It grants hello user hello ability tooplayback hello content subject toohello zero or more restrictions
+            // It grants the user the ability to playback the content subject to the zero or more restrictions
-            // configured in hello license and on hello PlayRight itself (for playback specific policy).
+            // configured in the license and on the PlayRight itself (for playback specific policy).
-            // Much of hello policy on hello PlayRight has toodo with output restrictions
+            // Much of the policy on the PlayRight has to do with output restrictions
-            // which control hello types of outputs that hello content can be played over and
+            // which control the types of outputs that the content can be played over and
             // any restrictions that must be put in place when using a given output.
-            // For example, if hello DigitalVideoOnlyContentRestriction is enabled,
+            // For example, if the DigitalVideoOnlyContentRestriction is enabled,
-            //then hello DRM runtime will only allow hello video toobe displayed over digital outputs
+            //then the DRM runtime will only allow the video to be displayed over digital outputs
-            //(analog video outputs won’t be allowed toopass hello content).
+            //(analog video outputs won’t be allowed to pass the content).

-            //IMPORTANT: These types of restrictions can be very powerful but can also affect hello consumer experience.
+            //IMPORTANT: These types of restrictions can be very powerful but can also affect the consumer experience.
-            // If hello output protections are configured too restrictive,
+            // If the output protections are configured too restrictive,
-            // hello content might be unplayable on some clients.
-For more information, see hello PlayReady Compliance Rules document.
+            // the content might be unplayable on some clients.
+For more information, see the PlayReady Compliance Rules document.

             // For example:
             //licenseTemplate.PlayRight.AgcAndColorStripeRestriction = new AgcAndColorStripeRestriction(1);